 Electricity in Libya

-In Libya the power sockets are of type C, D, F and L. The standard voltage is 127 / 230 V and the standard frequency is 50 Hz.
+In Libya the power plugs and sockets are of type C, D, F and L. The standard voltage is 127 / 230 V and the standard frequency is 50 Hz.

 Which power plugs and sockets in Libya?

-In Libya the power sockets are of type C, D, F and L. Check out the following pictures.
+In Libya the power plugs and sockets are of type C, D, F and L. Check out the following pictures.